 About the AAVC

-Founded in 1871 and governed by an independent board of directors, the Alumnae/i Association of Vassar College (AAVC) is a not-for-profit organization.
-Its mission is to lead the over 40,000 Vassar alumnae/i in connecting with each other and with our college.
+Founded in 1871, the Alumnae/i Association of Vassar College (AAVC) is celebrating its 150 year anniversary in 2021.
+Its mission is to lead the over 40,000 Vassar alumnae/i in connecting with each other and with the college.
 We celebrate the shared Vassar experiences that bring us together, and we strive to make a difference for our college and for each other.

 Vassar, the Alumnae/i Quarterly, is distributed to alumnae/i, faculty, and administrators.
 Issues are published in fall, winter, and spring/summer.

 AAVC advises on the use of Alumnae House as a welcoming on-campus home for alumnae/i and gathering place for students.
 The House was given to the college by two alumnae in 1924.
 Its Tudor-style architecture and gracious atmosphere make it a pleasant gathering place for alumnae/i, faculty, students, administrators, staff, and visitors to the campus.

 The Associate Vice President of Alumnae/i Engagement and Executive Director of the AAVC manages the affairs of the association in accordance with its bylaws determined by the board of directors.
 The association takes its direction from the over 40,000-member constituency whose volunteer leadership, perspective, and energy help guide and support the college.
 Once their class graduates, all matriculated students of the college are considered members of AAVC with voting privileges.
 AAVC does not charge membership dues.